NijiDigital/NetworkStack/Example/MoyaComparison/README.md

 ### ObjectMapper
 It's a Mapper so it manages your object to map properties.
 Mapping means that you need to set all properties with `var` keyword.

-If you use Realm it would be guidelines to set all properties with `var` keyword, but as you know, a rule don't come without exceptions, and Realm has own properties like `RealmOptional<T>` & `List<T>` where the guideline is to set properties with `let` keyword and use respectivily `realmOptional.value` and `realmlist.append()` to access and modifiy it correctly.
+If you use Realm it would be guidelines to set all properties with `var` keyword.
+But as you know, a rule don't come without exceptions, and Realm has own properties like `RealmOptional<T>` & `List<T>` where the guideline is to set properties with `let` keyword.
+And use respectivily `realmOptional.value` and `realmlist.append()` to access and modifiy it correctly.

-It works fine with `ObjectMapper` if you use a value like `RealmOptional<T>()` & `List<T>()` that is define realm properties by default.
-With `Mappable` protocol, `ObjectMapper` is not really intersting because you loose immutable principle.

 **!!
 NOW !!** with `ImmutableMappable` protocol we can do something better.
 You can perform serialization and deserialization by yourself.
-With this protocol, ObjectMapper instroduce `Immutable` principle into it.
+With this protocol, `ObjectMapper` instroduce **immutable** principle.
 Right way to use it :

 ```swift
 // ImmutableMappable protocol conformance